The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Abstract

 \section{Abstract}

 We present a search for new members of the 300~\kms\ stream (300S) near the dwarf galaxy Segue 1 using wide-field survey data.
 We identify 11 previously unknown bright stream members in the APOGEE-2 and SEGUE-1 and 2 spectroscopic surveys.
 Based on the spatial distribution of the high-velocity stars, we confirm for the first time that this kinematic structure is associated with a 24\degr-long stream seen in SDSS and Pan-STARRS imaging data.
 The 300S stars display a metallicity range of $-2.17 < {\rm [Fe/H]} < -1.24$, with an intrinsic dispersion of 0.21$_{-0.09}^{+0.12}$~dex.
 They also have chemical abundance patterns similar to those of Local Group dwarf galaxies, as well as that of the Milky Way halo.
-Using the open-source code \textit{galpy} to model the orbit of the stream, we find that the progenitor of the stream passed perigalacticon about 70~Myr ago, with a closest approach to the Galactic Center of about 4.5~kpc.
-Thus, 300S may be the most recent Milky Way satellite to be tidally disrupted.
+Using the open-source code \textit{galpy} to model the orbit of the stream, we find that the progenitor of the stream passed perigalacticon about 70~Myr ago, with a closest approach to the Galactic Center of about 4.1~kpc.
 Using Pan-STARRS DR1 data, we obtain an integrated stream luminosity of $4 \times 10^3$~L$_{\odot}$.
 We conclude that the progenitor of the stream was a dwarf galaxy that is probably similar to the satellites that were accreted to build the present-day Milky Way halo.

 \keywords{galaxies: dwarf $-$ Galaxy: halo $-$ Galaxy: structure $-$ stars: kinematics and dynamics}